Maryland Cannabis Business Licenses

 WHAT IS THE HISTORY OF CANNABIS IN MARYLAND?

 Recreational legalization efforts continue in Maryland despite past struggles to pass legislation.
 In 2017, multiple Democrat Delegates introduced a state bill that would allow adults 21 years of age and older the ability to purchase and possess legal cannabis, and grow up to six plants per person.
 Although the legislation didn’t pass, momentum continued in 2019 when the General Assembly created a task force dedicated to the issue titled the Marijuana Legalization Workgroup.
 The task force is dedicated to finding the best possible routes to provide legal cannabis access throughout the state.
-Although the task force has determined legalization will not happen in 2020, it continues to work towards legalization and is on track for serious consideration in 2021.
+The task force continues to work towards legalization and is on track for serious consideration in 2022.
+Recently, the House approved a bill to legalize recreational cannabis to be put onto the November 2022 ballot.
+If the voters approve, recreational cannabis for adults 21 and over would be legal July 1, 2023.

 DOES MARYLAND HAVE A HEMP PROGRAM?